Remember your first car?

 We give them affectionate pet names then call them all the names under the sun when they break down.

 They bring us freedom.
 They bring us strange noises whose source is never quite discovered.
+They often cost more in repairs than we paid for them.
 And they are part of some of the happiest memories of our lives.

 Here are just some stories of first cars shared by their owners.

 My first car was called Weed because it had a soft top and there were weeds growing on the roof.